 In the results report, SalesGenomix gives you a recommendation for hiring and a score for specific success factors in sales.
 You can then read a more comprehensive evaluation of each of these factors.

 Now that you have a few tests you can use to assess your sales talent, how do you carry out the sales skill assessment cycle?
 Because it’s not just delivering the test.
+It’s about evaluating candidates throughout the whole process.

 Sales Skill Assessment Template

-The following sales talent assessment template begins with the emailing phase of the recruitment process up until a field day at your company.
+The following sales talent assessment template begins with the emailing phase of the recruitment process, up until a field day at your company.
 At every stage, you’ll be measuring up the potential of a candidate, even without necessarily giving them an assessment to complete.

 1. Initial Written Communication Assessment